What Is It?

 anemia, caused by not enough red blood cells

-bleeding and bruising, caused by not enough platelets.
+bleeding and bruising, caused by not enough platelets (a condition known as thrombocytopenia).

 Many experts consider MDS an early stage of cancer.
 In about 30% of patients, the disease will develop into acute myeloid leukemia (AML), a cancer of bone marrow cells.